rebelsuraj1506/Demo/README.md

 - `git log --follow [file]`
   Show the commits that changed a specific file, even if the file was renamed.

+- `git log --stat -M`
+  Show all commit logs with a summary of changes, including moved/renamed file paths.

 ## Remote Repositories
 - `git remote add [alias] [url]`
   Add a Git URL as an alias for a remote repository.